SAGE: Sequence-level Adaptive Gradient Evolution for Generative Recommendation: Experiments

 \subsubsection{Datasets}

-Public Datasets: We evaluated the proposed framework on three publicly available real-world benchmarks from the Amazon Product Reviews dataset ~\cite{he2016ups}, which encompasses user reviews and item metadata spanning from May 1996 to July 2014.
-Specifically, we utilized three categories of this dataset for the sequential recommendation task: “Sports” “Beauty” and “Toys”.
+\textbf{Amazon Product Reviews.} We evaluate sequential recommendation on three real-world subsets from the Amazon Product Reviews dataset ~\cite{mcauley2015image}, which contains user reviews and item metadata from May 1996 to July 2014.
+We use the three categories \textit{Sports}, \textit{Beauty}, and \textit{Toys}.

+\textbf{RecIF-Bench.} In addition, we evaluate on \textbf{RecIF-Bench} ~\cite{zhou2025openonerec}, an instruction-following benchmark for generative recommendation foundation models.
+RecIF-Bench contains approximately \textbf{120M} interactions from \textbf{200K} users across three industrial domains: \textit{Short Video} (impression sequences with multi-behavior feedback such as like/follow/comment/effective view/dislike), \textit{Ad} (click sequences), and \textit{Product} (click sequences).
+The benchmark provides (i) \textbf{user portraits} written as narrative text interleaved with behavioral evidence, (ii) \textbf{item-side metadata and multimodal representations} (text and visual embeddings; dense captions for a large portion of videos), and (iii) \textbf{interaction-side labels} enabling behavior-conditional modeling.

+We follow the official \textbf{strict user-based split} protocol: 20\% users are held out for testing with zero user leakage; for each user, the interaction sequence is temporally split into history context and future targets.
+We report results on the core \textbf{five recommendation tasks} (Short Video Rec, Ad Rec, Product Rec, Interactive Rec, and Label-Conditional Rec) and the pointwise \textbf{Label Prediction} task.

+\paragraph{Native-text action space (selection within candidate pool).} In TextRec, the policy does not freely generate arbitrary item strings.
+Instead, for each context $c$ we provide a candidate pool $\mathcal{I}(c)$ with textual item renderings (e.g., title/tags/category keywords), and the model outputs a length-$L$ slate by selecting items from $\mathcal{I}(c)$ (with deterministic parsing and validity checks).
+Outputs that do not match any candidate are treated as invalid and discarded (or mapped to a special null action), ensuring a well-defined and reproducible action space.